Causal Reasoning Meets Visual Representation Learning: A Prospective Study: Related Causal Datasets

-CLEVRER \cite{yi2019clevrer} contains synthesised videos and automatic generated questions describing the collision of geometric objects.
-A typical video and question types from CLEVRER is shown in Fig. \ref{fig:clevrer}.
+CLEVRER \cite{yi2019clevrer} contains synthesized videos and automatically generated questions describing the collision of geometric objects.
+A typical video and question types from CLEVRER are shown in Fig. \ref{fig:clevrer}.
 It is a balanced and synthetic dataset that contains diagnostic annotations and counterfactuals.
-VQuAD \cite{gupta2022vquad} is also a diagnostic synthesised dataset.
-It is constructed from a balanced dataset by separating object into attributes like texture and color, and balanced the data distribution based on these attributes.
-The object properties and relationship definitions for translating objects in VQuAD dataset is shown in Fig. \ref{fig:vqaud}.
-SUTD-TrafficQA \cite{xu2021sutd} is a traffic video question answering dataset with six challenging reasoning tasks including basic understanding, event forecasting, reverse reasoning, counterfactual inference, introspection and attribution analysis, to analyse the models' reasoning ability.
-Fig. \ref{fig:sutd} shows the diversity of videos from SUTD-TrafficQA.
-AGQA \cite{grunde2021agqa} includes tremendous QA pairs which is automatically generated by process.
+VQuAD \cite{gupta2022vquad} is also a diagnostic synthesized dataset.
+It is constructed from a balanced dataset by separating objects into attributes like texture and color, and balancing the data distribution based on these attributes.
+A brief overview of the VQuAD objects is shown in Fig. \ref{fig:vqaud}.
+The VQuAD is a diagnostic dataset that can be used to evaluate the extent of reasoning abilities of various video QA methods.
+ComPhy \cite{chen2022comphy} is a video QA dataset that focuses on understanding object-centric and relational physics properties hidden from visual appearances.
+As shown in Fig. \ref{fig:comphy}, the ComPhy dataset studies object's intrinsic physical properties from object's interactions and how these properties affect their motions in future and counterfactual scenes to answer the corresponding questions.
+AGQA \cite{grunde2021agqa} includes numerous QA pairs, which are automatically generated by the process.
 An overview of AGQA is shown in Fig. \ref{fig:agqa}.
-The QA pairs in AGQA is generated by parsing videos to scene graphs and using the language composition inference by scene graph to generate QA pairs.
-NExT-QA \cite{xiao2021next} is a video question answering benchmark targeting at the explanation of video contents, which requires deeper understanding of videos and reasoning about causal and temporal actions from rich object interactions in daily activities.
-As shown in Fig. \ref{fig:nextqa}, NExT-QA dataset contains rich object interactions and requires causal and temporal action reasoning in realistic videos.
+The QA pairs in AGQA are generated by parsing videos to scene graphs and using the language composition inference by scene graph to generate QA pairs.
+SUTD-TrafficQA \cite{xu2021sutd} is a traffic video question answering dataset with six challenging reasoning tasks, including basic understanding, event forecasting, reverse reasoning, counterfactual inference, introspection, and attribution analysis, to analyze the models' reasoning ability.
+Fig. \ref{fig:sutd} shows an example of a counterfactual traffic video question answering process from SUTD-TrafficQA.
+To be noticed, the counterfactual traffic video question answering task in Fig. \ref{fig:sutd} requires the outcome of a certain hypothesis that does not occur in the video.
+To accurately reason about the imagined events under the designated condition, the model is required to not only conduct relational reasoning in a hierarchical way but also fully explore the causal, logic, and spatial-temporal structures of the visual and linguistic content.
+NExT-QA \cite{xiao2021next} is a video question answering benchmark targeting the explanation of the content of the video, which requires a deeper understanding of videos and reasoning about causal and temporal actions from rich object interactions in daily activities.
+As shown in Fig. \ref{fig:nextqa}, the NExT-QA dataset contains rich object interactions and requires causal and temporal action reasoning in realistic videos.
+The NExT-QA dataset challenges QA models to reason about causal and temporal actions and understands rich object interactions in daily activities.